gfranko/jquery.selectBoxIt.js/README.markdown

 	- Passes jsHint with no errors

-	- Selected and Disabled Support
+	- Selected, Disabled, and Optgroup Support

 	- Easily extendable to allow developers to create new widgets